yulistic/yulistic.github.io/content/post/2016-05-12-gem5-make-a-new-boot-image.markdown

-## 5. Boot Gem5 full system simulator
+## 3.5 Boot the Gem5 full system simulator with the created image file

-Boot with your new image and run benchmark on Gem5 full system simulator.
+Boot with your new image and run benchmarks on Gem5 full system simulator.

     $ ./build/X86/gem5.opt configs/example/fs.py --disk-image=path/to/your/imagefile/parsec3.img